intarchboard/draft-protocol-greasing/draft-edm-protocol-greasing.md

 # Considerations for Increasing Protocol Variability {#variability}

-Greasing can maintain protocol extensibility by falsifying active use of it's extensions points.
-However, it does not ensure positive use.
+Greasing can maintain protocol extensibility by falsifying active use of its extension points.
+However, greasing alone does not ensure positive use of extension mechanisms.
 A protocol may define a wide-ranging extension capability that remains unused in the absence of real use cases.
 This can lead to ossification that does not expect extensions, leading to interoperability problems later on.